How to Set Up a Winning Sales Cadence For Prospecting

 Remember to prioritize and adjust leads based on their lead score, as well.
 Are they qualified already?
 Is the lead hot, warm, or cold?
 Did they recently open your email, or did you get through on a phone call?
 Prioritize hotter leads when planning your day, and consider reaching out multiple times a day if you get no response.
 Colder leads can be reached out to less frequently.

 Finally, remember to always be testing to find the sweet spot for your ideal prospects.
-Take 100 prospects through one sequence, then another 100 through another sequence, and see which performed better.
+Take 100 prospects through one cadence, then another 100 through another cadence, and see which performed better.
 Keep testing and refining your process so you never lose your edge.

-What does your winning prospecting sequence look like?
+What does your winning prospecting cadence look like?
 Share in the comments below: